eslint/eslint/docs/rules/space-in-parens.md

 foo( 1, {bar: 'baz'} ); /*error There should be no spaces inside this paren.*/
 ```

-And the following patterns would *not* be warnings:
+The following patterns are not considered problems:

 ```js
 /*eslint space-in-parens: [2, "always", { "exceptions": ["{}"] }]*/